-Duct sealing, insulation, repair, or replacement in unoccupied areas.
+Duct sealing, insulation, repair, or replacement in unoccupied areas such as basements, attics, and crawl spaces.

-Repair or in-kind replacement of existing heating, ventilation, and air conditioning (HVAC) equipment including pumps, motors, boilers, chillers, cooling towers, air handling units, package units, condensers, compressors, heat exchangers, and thermostats that are within the facility or on the rear of the structure or not visible from any public right-of way.
+Repair or in-kind replacement of existing heating, ventilation, and air conditioning (HVAC) equipment including pumps, motors, boilers, chillers, cooling towers, air handling units, package units, condensers, compressors, heat exchangers, grills, radiators, thermostats, and other visible fixtures that are within the facility or on the rear of the structure or not visible from any public right-of way.

-Existing HVAC system fuel switching.

-Adding or replacing existing smart building automation and building automated control management systems including HVAC control systems and the replacement of building-wide pneumatic controls with digital controls, thermostats, dampers, and other individual sensors like smoke detectors and carbon monoxide detectors (wired or non-wired).

-Removal, replacement, or repair of window unit air conditioners and heat pumps.

-Replacement or installation of removable interior window film.
+Replacement or installation of removable, clear, non-reflective, low-emissivity interior window film.

-Installation or replacement of rigid or flexible dryer venting to the outside.
+Installation or replacement of rigid or flexible dryer venting to the outside if the building’s historic fabric is not altered.

-Interior light fixture or lighted sign maintenance, retrofit, or replacement, including ballasts, conversion to color-temperature appropriate LED lighting, dimmable light switches, and day lighting controls.
-If an interior light fixture is historic and must be replaced, it will be replaced in-kind to match the configuration, material, size, detail, and construction method of the historic fabric.
+Maintenance, retrofit, or replacement of interior non-historic light fixtures or lighted signs, including ballasts with the addition of dimmable light switches and day lighting controls.

-Installation of occupancy/proximity sensors to automatically turn off/on lights.
+Installation of occupancy/proximity sensors to automatically turn off/on lights if the building’s historic fabric is not altered.

 Exterior lighting repairs, upgrades, and in-kind replacement, including ballasts, sensors, and energy storage devices not visible from public rights of way.

-Replacement or installation of electrical systems, including conduit and wiring, provided such alteration does not detract from the qualities that contribute to the significance of the historic property, does not involve removal or alteration of significant historic elements, and does not damage, alter, or remove significant historic fabric.

 Maintenance, upgrade, and new installation of non-hard wired devices including photo-controls, occupancy sensors, thermostats, humidity, light meters, and other building control sensors.

-Appliance replacement (upgrade to EnergyStar appliances).
+Replacement of existing appliance (upgrade to EnergyStar appliances).

-Flat or shallow pitch roof replacement (shallow pitch is defined as a pitch with a rise-to-run ratio equal to or less than 3” to 12”) with no part of the surface of the roof visible from the ground.
+In-kind replacement of flat or shallow pitch roof (shallow pitch is defined as a pitch with a rise-to-run ratio equal to or less than 3” to 12”) with no part of the surface of the roof visible from the ground.

-Repairing or replacing existing driveways, parking areas, and walkways with sustainable or permeable materials of similar appearance.
+Repairing or replacing existing driveways, parking areas, and walkways with sustainable or permeable materials of similar appearance, including cool pavement, that are non-historic and non-character defining.

-Energy audits, utility condition assessment, and feasibility studies (conducted either by personnel or noninvasive advanced technology, including small, unmanned aircraft systems, i.e., drones, LIDAR/SONAR scans, etc).
+Conducting energy audits, utility condition assessment, and feasibility studies (conducted either by personnel or noninvasive advanced technology, including small, unmanned aircraft systems, i.e., drones, LIDAR/SONAR scans, etc).

-New energy metering, monitoring, and telemetry devices that do not permanently change the appearance of the interior or exterior of the building, or if the addition is on the exterior of the structure, is not visible from the public right of way.

-Materials and systems that provide moisture and mold control.
+Installation of materials and systems that provide moisture and mold control that do not alter the building’s historic fabric.

-Non-permanent systems and materials used for sanitization, green cleaning, and integrated pest management.
+Use of non-permanent systems and materials for sanitization, green cleaning, and integrated pest management.

 Geolocation, maintenance, repair, upgrade, or replacement of existing below-grade utilities when activities conform to the original footprint of ground disturbance in both size and depth.

-Maintenance, repair, upgrade, or replacement of existing above-grade utilities and related features when activities conform to the original footprint and general size and volume.
+Maintenance, repair, upgrade, or replacement of existing above-grade utilities and related features when activities conform to the original footprint and general size and volume and would not damage, alter, or otherwise impact character defining features.

-Addition of native shade trees to reduce cooling loads of federal facilities that do not permanently change the appearance of the exterior of the building or alter the characteristics and integrity of historical or cultural landscapes.
+Addition of native shade trees to reduce cooling loads of federal facilities that do not permanently change the appearance of the exterior of the building or alter the characteristics and integrity of historical or cultural landscapes and viewsheds.

-Removal of non-character-defining existing natural features, such as trees and bushes, which encroach upon or damage a federal facility where removal activities would not impact the foundation of a historic property.
+Removal of non-character-defining existing natural features, such as trees, bushes, and invasive plant species, which encroach upon or damage a federal facility where removal activities would not impact the foundation of a historic property or alter the characteristics and integrity of historical or cultural landscapes and viewsheds.

 Water Efficiency and Conservation Measures

-Water heater tank and pipe insulation repair and replacement.
+Repair or replacement of water heater tank and pipe insulation.

 Installation of water metering.